theezeb/theezeb/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on [z-clothing e-commerce website](https://z-clothing.herokuapp.com/)
+- 🔭 I’m currently working on [Z-Clothing E-commerce Website](https://z-clothing.herokuapp.com/)
 - 🌱 I’m currently learning React & graphQL
 - 👯 I’m looking to collaborate on nothing yet 😜
 - 🤔 I’m looking for help with  understanding certain concepts and do clean coding.